KaiTheRedNinja/Jumbleum/Notes.docc/NP/Y1S1/Mechanical Engineering Fundamentals/Topics/5 Newtons Third Law.md

 ### Hinges

-Hinges are like diagonal rods, however they exert a non-vertical force on the *ground*.
+Hinges are like diagonal rods, however they exert a non-vertical force that is at a less obvious angle.
 A bar on a rough surface is similar to a hinge.
 Examples include bridge supports.
 The two reaction forces are upwards and sideways, exerted by the ground onto the hinge.

 ### Fixed Supports